wainuiomata/sambal/README.md

 License
 -------

-Sambal is released under GPL v3 as this the same license Samba uses.
+Sambal is released under GPL v3 which this the same license Samba uses.